-- Class teacher to send a reliable student to check on the whereabouts of the missing student (checking obvious locations such as the missing student's FT/ PL and the toilets).
-5 mins max - If the missing student has not been located after the above step, send a reliable student to inform reception / also inform by e-mail. (please do not send a whole school email) - Reception will inform the member of the pastoral team on ROTA, who will take lead responsibility for locating the student/contacting home if required. - If the student arrives back to class or the class teacher becomes aware of the whereabouts of the missing student, E-mail reception with an update: Reception will inform the designated member of the pastoral team.
+- Class teacher to send an e-mail to reception informing them of missing student (please do not send a whole school email) - Add AWOL behaviour point to SIMS - Also, send a reliable student to inform reception.
+Reception will inform the member of the pastoral team on ROTA, who will take lead responsibility for locating the student/contacting home if required. - If the student arrives back to class or the class teacher becomes aware of the whereabouts of the missing student, E-mail reception with an update: Reception will inform the designated member of the pastoral team.